Samuskox/Project-Game-Java/README.md

 ## Game in Java

-This is a little game that a made for learn to program in java.
+This is a little game that i made for learn to program in java.